-Lifetime ISAs (also known as LISAs) and Help to Buy ISAs are government initiatives to help you save for the future.
+Lifetime ISAs (also known as LISAs) and Help to Buy ISAs (HTB) are government initiatives to help you save for the future.
 Both ISAs are suited to first time home buyers and both offer big cash bonuses from the government.
-However with the Help to Buy ending in November this year, it’s a good time to understand how they differ and which one could be best for you.
+While the Help to Buy ISA is no longer available to open as a new product, if you hold an existing HTB ISA you can continue to pay in and use this account until December 2030.
+So, for these customers, it’s a good time to understand how these two accounts differ and which one could be best for your first home savings.

-The answer will always depend on your individual circumstances, but here’s a quick run-through of the main points to consider.
+The answer to the Lifetime ISA v Help to Buy ISA conundrum always depends on your individual circumstances, but here’s a quick run-through of the main points to consider.

 Lifetime ISA explained:

-Introduced in 2017, the Lifetime ISA is designed to encourage people to save for their first home (or their retirement) and offers a government bonus of 25% on top of the tax-free savings.
+Introduced in 2017, the Lifetime ISA is designed to encourage people to save for their first home (up to £450,000) or for retirement and offers a government bonus of 25% on top of the tax-free savings.

 - Bigger bonus!
 If you contributed the maximum amount every year (ages 18-49) you could receive £32,000 in bonuses from the government.